android/user-interface-samples/README.md

 # Android user interface samples

-A collection of Android Studio projects to help you start building Android user interface features.
+A collection of Android projects to help you start building Android user interface features.

 ## Installation